-Weight loss: Guava is very helpful for those who want to lose weight without compromising with their intake of proteins, vitamins and fiber.
-Guava, being very high in roughage and very rich in vitamins, proteins and minerals, but with no cholesterol and less digestible carbohydrates, is very filling and satisfies appetite very easily.
-Guava, especially raw guava, also has far lesser amounts of sugars as compared to apple, orange, grapes, and other fruits.
-Just have a medium sized guava in the lunch and you will not feel hungry till evening.
-But ironically, it helps gaining weight in lean and thin people.
-This is probably due to its richness in nutrients, which keeps your metabolism right helping proper absorption of nutrients.
+Weight loss: Guava is very helpful for those who want to lose weight without compromising their intake of proteins, vitamins and fiber.
+Guava is very high in roughage and rich in vitamins, proteins and minerals, but it has no cholesterol and a low number of digestible carbohydrates.
+It is a is very filling snack and satisfies the appetite very easily.
+Guava, especially raw guava, also has far less sugar as compared to apples, oranges, grapes, and other fruit.
+Adding a medium-sized guava to your lunch and you will not feel hungry again until the evening.
+Ironically, it can also help with weight gain in lean, thin people.
+This is probably due to its wealth of nutrients, which keep the metabolism regulates and helps to promote the proper absorption of nutrients.

-Diarrhea & dysentery: Guava is very rich in astringents (compounds those make your gums feel tighter and fresh after you chew guava leaves or eat a raw guava or use some toothpaste) which binds up loose bowels in diarrhea.
-These astringents are alkaline in nature and have disinfectant and anti-bacterial properties, thus help cure dysentery by inhibiting microbial growth and removing extra mucus from the intestines.
-Further, other nutrients in guava, such as vitamin-C, Carotenoids and potassium strengthens and tones up the digestive system and disinfect it.
-Guava is also beneficial in gastroenteritis due to reasons stated above.
+Diarrhea & dysentery: Guava is very rich in astringents (compounds that make your gums feel tighter and fresher).
+After you chew guava leaves, eat a raw guava, or use some guava-based toothpaste), your mouth feels healthier, and the astringent qualities also add substance to loose bowels and reduce symptoms of diarrhea.
+These astringents are alkaline in nature and have disinfectant and anti-bacterial properties, thus helping to cure dysentery by inhibiting microbial growth and removing extra mucus from the intestines.
+Furthermore, other nutrients in guava such as vitamin-C, Carotenoids and potassium, strengthen and tone the digestive system while simultaneously disinfecting it.
+Guava is also beneficial in treating gastroenteritis for the same reasons stated above.

-Constipation: Guava is one of the riches sources of dietary fiber.
+Constipation: Guava is one of the richest sources of dietary fiber in terms of fruit.
 Its seeds, if ingested whole or chewed, serve as excellent laxatives.
-These two properties of guava help forming bowels, retaining water and clean your intestines and excretory system thoroughly.
-It is said that single constipation can lead to seventy two types of ailments.
-It is absolutely true.
-Every way to your total health goes through proper digestion and more importantly, proper excretion.
-Guava ensures both of these.
+These two properties of guava help the formation of healthy bowel movements, and aid the body in retaining water and thoroughly cleaning your intestines and excretory system.
+It is said that constipation alone can lead to 72 different types of ailments, so any help with constipation is beneficial.
+Your total health is undeniably affected by proper digestion, and more importantly, proper excretion.
+Frequent consumption of guava can ensure both.

-Cough & cold: Juice of raw and immature guavas or decoction of guava-leaves is very helpful in giving relief in cough and cold by loosening cough, reducing mucus, disinfecting the respiratory tract, throat and lungs and inhibiting microbial activity due to its astringent properties.
-Guava has one of the highest quantities of vitamin-C and iron among various fruits.
-Both are proven to be preventive against cold and viral infections.
-In some areas in India, roasted ripe guava is used as a remedy against extreme cases of cough and cold and congestion.
-Ripe guava should be avaoided by people who are suffering from cough and cold.
-One should also avoid drinking water immedaitely after eating guava as it can lead to soar throat.
+Cough & cold: Juice of raw and immature guavas or a decoction of guava-leaves is very helpful in relieving coughs and colds by reducing mucus, disinfecting the respiratory tract, throat and lungs, and inhibiting microbial activity with its astringent properties.
+Guava has one of the highest quantities of vitamin-C and iron among fruits, and both are proven to be preventive against colds and viral infections.
+In some areas of India, roasted ripe guava is used as a remedy against extreme cases of cough, cold, and congestion.
+Ripe guava should be avoided by people who are suffering from cough and cold, as it can exacerbate the problem, and one should also avoid drinking water immedaitely after eating guava as it can lead to a soar throat.

-Skin care: Guavas can help improve your skin texture and avoid skin problems more than the best of beauty creams or skin toner gels can do.
-This is chiefly due to the abundance of astringents in its fruits (more in immature ones) and in leaves.
-You can benefit from it either by eating the fruits (this help tighten your muscles apart from your skin) or by washing your skin with the decoction of its immature fruits and leaves.
-It will tone up and tighten the loosened skin.
-In addition to the astringents, guava is very-very rich in vitamin-A, B, C and potassium which are very good anti oxidants and detoxifiers and keep your skin glowing and free from aging, wrinkles and other disorders.
+Skin care: Guavas can improve the texture of your skin and help you to avoid skin problems more than even the highest ranked beauty creams or skin toner gels.
+This is chiefly due to the abundance of astringents in the fruit (more astringent is present in immature guavas) and in its leaves.
+Your skin can benefit from either eating the fruits (this helps tighten your muscles apart from your skin) or by rinsing your skin with a decoction of its immature fruit and leaves.
+It will tone up and tighten the area of loosened skin where you apply it.
+In addition to the astringents, guava is very rich in vitamin-A, B, C and potassium which are good antioxidants and detoxifiers, which keep your skin glowing and free from signs of premature aging, wrinkles and other dermal disorders.

-High blood pressure: Guava helps reduce cholesterol in blood and prevents it from thickening, thereby maintaining fluidity of blood and reducing blood pressure.
-Studies have shown that food stuffs which lack fiber (such a refined flour) add to blood pressure, due to quick conversion to sugar.
+High blood pressure: Guava helps reduce cholesterol in the blood and prevents it from thickening, thereby maintaining the fluidity of blood and reducing blood pressure.
+Studies have shown that food lacking fiber (such as refined flour) add to blood pressure, due to its quick conversion to sugar.
 Guava, being very rich in fiber and hypoglycemic in nature, helps reduce blood pressure.